-I saw this played out very plainly for me as a dad.
-My 4-year-old (Jack) was recently learning to ride a bike.
-While riding he fell off his bike and badly cut his leg.
-I had to take him to the medical clinic so they could clean up his wound and potentially stitch it if necessary.
-During this whole time, Jack was crying and becoming overly clingy to me.
-However, I had to hand Jack over to the nurse so she could clean up his wounds, give him stitches if necessary, and bandage up his cut.
-I had about 30 seconds to explain to Jack what was going to happen.
-Given the situation and Jack’s level of comprehension, the only way I could communicate to Jack was to say “You need to believe me and trust me.”
-I obviously had to say this because to his level of thinking what was happening didn’t make sense to him.
-From Jack’s perspective, he is thinking: “I just had a bad accident, and my leg hurts.
+We can see this played out in the following scenario.
+Imagine a 4-year badly cuts his leg while riding his bike.
+Then, the father has to take him to the medical clinic so they could clean up his wound and potentially stitch it if necessary.
+During this whole time, the child cries and becomes overly clingy to the father.
+The dad has to hand his child over to the nurse so she could clean up his wounds, give him stitches if necessary, and bandage up his cut.
+The dad has about 30 seconds to explain to the child what is going to happen.
+Given the situation and the child’s level of comprehension, the only way the father can communicate to the child is to say “You need to believe me and trust me.”
+The father obviously has to say this because to the child’s level of thinking what is happening doesn’t make sense.
+From the child’s perspective, he is thinking: “I just had a bad accident, and my leg hurts.
 I want to cling to my loving father.
 But, my father is giving me up to a stranger (the nurse) and this stranger is going to inject a painful shot into me and put ointment on my wound that will really hurt.”
-We don’t expect the child to know anything about proper medical attention and procedure so saying “believe me” is necessary in this situation.
+We don’t expect the child to know anything about proper medical procedure so saying “believe me” is necessary for this situation.
 Well, when it comes to God’s instructions we are in the position of the child.
-We are not at God’s level just like the child is not at the parent’s level so of course we are not going to understand God’s instructions in salvation.
+We are not at God’s level just like the child is not at the parent’s level so of course, we are not going to understand God’s instructions in salvation.
 This is precisely why Jesus has to say “believe me.”

 Paul also used this method of first establishing belief and faith.
 The Gentiles that Paul was communicating with are like spiritual babies.
 They don’t know anything about the old covenants.
-So, of course, he first has to say believe in Jesus just like I first have to say believe me to my 4-year-old.
-However, when Paul writes to established churches (Ephesians, Corinthians, etc.) we notice he goes more specific on his instructions.
+So, of course, he first has to say believe in Jesus just like I first have to say “believe me” to my 4-year-old.
+However, when Paul writes to established churches (Ephesians, Corinthians, etc.) we notice he goes more specific in his instructions.
 How you talk to a toddler is going to be different than how you talk to a teen.
-The Gentiles are like toddlers and the Jewish community are like teenagers.
+The Gentiles are like toddlers and the Jewish/Christian community are like teenagers.
 You need to be more generic with toddlers than with teenagers simply because toddlers don’t know as much as teens do.

 I think it is great that people proclaim to have all this faith and embrace step 1 – believing and having faith.
 Most people in today’s culture don’t even make it to step 1 so good job for getting to step 1.
 However, you don’t stay in step 1 forever because step 1 naturally points you to step 2 – to do the instructions of the person you have faith in.
 Eventually, a person needs to graduate from step 1 – faith in Jesus to step 2 – doing the instructions of Jesus.
 So, will you listen to Jesus and the Church he established or will you sit on the sidelines and chant faith alone without doing what Jesus tells you to do?